jtapiath-cl/jtapiath-cl.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
 title: You're up and running!
+The first Jekyll post
+tags: [jekyll, english]
 ---

+Yeah, my blog is on Jekyll.
+And I know I should change the first post, but for anyone who finds out, I'm going to leave it here so you will remember how easy is to set up a Jekyll blog on GitHub.

 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).